 - When a person’s behaviour is so extreme, abusive or rude that it causes harm to another person or makes another person believe that s/he will suffer harm.
 This may include mental, psychological, physical or financial harm.

-- following, communicating with, watching, or bothering another person; or
+- follows, communicates with, watches, or bothers another person; or

-- sending letters, gifts, faxes, or emails to such a person.
+- sends letters, gifts, faxes, or e-mails to such a person.

 What can a person do if s/he is being harassed?